kittykatattack/learningPixi/README.md

 ```
 But how do you load the image file and convert it into a texture?
 You
 can use Pixi’s built-in `AssetLoader`.
 Here’s how to use it to load an
-image and call the `setup` method when it’s ready to create the sprite:
+image and call a function called `setup` when it’s ready to create the sprite:
 ```
 var loader = new PIXI.AssetLoader(["images/cat.png"]);
 loader.onComplete = setup;